ibm-cloud-docs/vpc/lb-overview.md

 ![Application load balancer for VPC](images/alb_arc.png "Application load balancer"){: caption="Application load balancer" caption-side="bottom"}

+In this diagram, "Client Resources" represents the resources (VPCs and subnets, for instance) that belong to the client ecosystem.
+{: note}

 ## Types of application load balancers
 {: #types-load-balancer}